P.O. Box 41882

 • Coaching and sectional rehearsals with members of the Tucson Symphony Orchestra, University of Arizona School of Music faculty, and other area professionals.

-• In-depth preparation and concert performances of orchestral masterworks including Göransson: The Mandalorian, Stravinsky: Firebird Suite, Saint-Saëns: Danse Bacchanale, Tchaikovsky: Capriccio Italien, and other repertoire to be determined.
+• In-depth preparation and concert performances of orchestral masterworks including Dukas: The Sorcerer's Apprentice, Rimsky-Korsakov: Capriccio Espagnole, Stravinsky: The Rite of Spring Highlights, Webber: The Phantom of the Opera Selections, and other repertoire to be determined.

-• Fall Retreat and Tucson Symphony Artists Residency offering in-depth coaching sessions in symphonic performance techniques and instruction in orchestral conducting fundamentals.
+• Fall Retreat and Tucson Symphony Artists Residency offering in-depth coaching sessions in symphonic performance techniques.

-• Philharmonia Scholarship Competition culminating in the Philharmonia Artists Spotlight Concert, providing cash awards for professional development and summer study at workshops and festivals.
+• Philharmonia Scholarship Competition culminating in the Philharmonia Artists Spotlight Concert, providing cash awards for professional development and summer workshops and festivals.

 Spring Gala 2023, Catalina Foothills HS Auditorium, April 2023